-- This book "The Travels of Marco Polo" was almost certainly written in Old French, and thus the language in which he dictated his account.
+- This book "The Travels of Marco Polo" was almost certainly written in Franco-Venetian, and thus the language in which he dictated his account.

 - The Kublai Khan, Emperor of China, was originally from Mongolia where the language was known as Eastern Turki, and used an Old Turkic alphabet based on Aramaic.
-Almost certainly Marco Polo could speak and write this language when communicating with him.
+The Turkish version Marco Polo would have spoken was probably Cuman.

 - Marco Polo lived 17 years in China.
-While the Kublai Khan was belittled by the Chinese for his inability to speak their language, Marco Polo would have prided himself on obtaining at least a rudimentary knowledge of Chinese during the years he served the emperor.
+While the Kublai Khan was apparently belittled by the Chinese for his inability to speak their language, Marco Polo would have prided himself on learning the language of the Uighur (We-gur) people during the years he served the emperor.